Family holidays in Southeast Asia

 Kian Rackley from our supplier, Insider Journeys, shares his advice on travelling in Indochina with kids: “A tour of Indochina is great for families and very educational for kids because of all the modern history.
 It’s a combination of countries where you can really get your hands dirty too; you can spend a day at a rice paddy in Laos and the kids can learn about how rice is planted, or they can have an eco-fishing experience in Vietnam alongside a traditional Vietnamese fisherman; there’s lots of opportunities where they can get involved with local culture and understand it better and family is hugely important to the Indochinese cultures, so they would never see it as out of place to involve children in their lives.
 We recommend taking children aged 8 and over, not just because of the lack of modern conveniences, but also because you see lot of things that are quite confronting for a lot of people and parents find it a good way to introduce their older kids to other aspects of global culture such as poverty.”

-Flowing south through Laos, Thailand and Cambodia before forming the Mekong Delta in Vietnam, the Mekong is the life source for many of the region’s capital cities and rural villages, and a wonderful place to explore.
+The Mekong is the life source for many of the region’s capital cities and rural villages.